AntoniosBarotsis/antoniosbarotsis.github.io/content/pages/about.md

 - A library that provides a couple of Unicode utilities for dealing with Unicode confusables/homoglyphs - [[repo]](https://github.com/AntoniosBarotsis/confusables)
-- A Mandelbrot renderer that leverages multi-threading and SIMD instructions - [[repo]](https://github.com/AntoniosBarotsis/mandelbrot)
+- A Mandelbrot renderer that leverages multi-threading and SIMD - [[repo]](https://github.com/AntoniosBarotsis/mandelbrot)
 - A QR Code generator library exposed as a web server and CLI.
 Built for [Delft's GDSC](https://gdsc.community.dev/delft-university-of-technology/) -